Blood Sugar Monitoring

 Test at the same time.
 If possible, check your levels at the same time each day.
 Ideally, test an hour or two before a meal and right before you go to bed.
 This allows you to see how your body responds to meals and activities.
 If you give yourself insulin injections, include how many insulin units you take.

-Numbers to Record
+Other Numbers You Should Record

 Your doctor may conduct several routine health screenings and blood tests in a year.
 They’ll keep a record of these numbers, but you should also keep these numbers handy.
 Write them in your blood sugar log with a date.